 Always seek advice and attend any court hearing.

 A possession order doesn’t necessarily mean automatic eviction.
 The court will consider your circumstances and might give a suspended possession order.
 This is where possession is granted but suspended on the basis you make regular payments towards your rent arrears.

 If you don’t keep to the court ordered payment, your landlord can go back to the court and you could be evicted.

-If you are finding it difficult to keep to your court ordered payments get advice from an organisation at the back of this handbook.
+If you are finding it difficult to keep to your court ordered payments get advice from an advice organisation.

 If you do not pay your rent your landlord may evict you.
 The process of eviction depends on the type of tenancy you hold.
 If you are unsure of what type of tenancy you hold, you must seek help straight away.

 If you think you are at risk of being made homeless contact our Homeless Prevention Service immediately on 0118 937 2165, email email@example.com or find out what you can do using the housing web pages.